worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 Martin pulled out a calculator.
 "I need to verify this.
 These coordinates—if they're what I think they are—this is orbital mechanics at a level I didn't know spacecraft could do independently."

-"They're not independent," Sarah said slowly.
+"They're not independent," Liv said slowly.
 "They're working together.
 V1 measured its position.
 V2 is measuring its position.
 They're comparing notes.
 Using Earth as the third reference point."

 "But why?
 What are they measuring?"